lauraBahamon/de-rse-25-maus-demo/README.md

 Intended use: 1.
 To bundle all pipeline steps from the raw data from Automatic Weather Stations (AWS) to a final dashboard, 2.
-To allow for the download of the data in different formats Contribution to research: the software simplifies the quality control of the weather data, and prepares them for publication
+To allow for the download of the data in different formats Contribution to research: the software simplifies the quality control, and prepares them for publication

 **Who are the project participants that deal with this software?
 (project/partner):**